 -Please tell us about Gota's role

-Miura Gota (hereinafter Gota) : Originally, Tomamu had original ideas such as Chokkari Daimajin and the forest fairy "Nippo."
+Gota Miura (hereinafter, Gota): Originally, Tomamu had some original ideas, such as Chokkari Daimajin and the forest fairy "Nipo".

 I was asked to help out with the idea that we could create a theme park where more people could get involved and ski, and where people could safely step up their game while having fun

-The terrain itself was made using what was already there, and then we added additional ideas, such as "Bell Bells" and "See-Saw" bridges, as well as jumps and small bumps.
+We used the existing terrain itself.
+We added some extra ideas, such as the "Berber" and "Seesaw" bridges, as well as jumps and small bumps.
+We

-By adding these things, we wanted to create a design where the elements of play directly improve skills.
+wanted to create a design where the playful elements directly contribute to skill development.

 -So it's a course where you naturally improve as you play?